 The modern student owns multiple devices to support their studies.
 In order to ensure that students were able to access university services 24 hours a day, seven days a week, on laptops, tablets, and mobiles, Edinburgh Napier enlisted VMware Horizon.
 By providing virtual desktops and applications through a single virtual platform, students were able to seamlessly access any application through any device, at any time.
 This provided students with the same desktop experience as they would on campus remotely, making the transition to full-time remote learning as efficient and straightforward as possible.

-intrinsically into NSX Data Center provided peace of mind, and the university
+is built intrinsically into NSX Data Center provided peace of mind, and the

-IT team was able to guarantee that any new infrastructure was fully compliant with its
+university IT team was able to guarantee that any new infrastructure was fully

-requirements.
-This, in turn helped the university manage the IT team’s workload.
+compliant with its requirements.
+This, in turn helped the university manage the

-to other departments across the university, in a quicker time frame.
+research projects, and to other departments across the university, in a quicker

 Additionally, seamless collaborations with other institutions is a vital part of the university process.
 NSX Data Center was fundamental in helping the university enable micro-segmentation to its infrastructure to bolster security.
 By applying individual security policies and controls, Edinburgh Napier was able to better protect individual workloads.
 These capabilities enabled the university to partner and create new services for other educational institutions to host their own learning services and applications, while keeping segments of the network separate from those used at Edinburgh Napier.